Radiology Technologist Schools and Careers in Minnesota

 Dunwoody College of Technology

 An Associate of Applied Science (AAS) degree in Radiologic Technology is offered at Dunwoody College of Technology.
-Taking two years to complete, classes are all on campus and take place during daytime hours.
-Accredited by JRCERT, the Dunwoody program in RT prepares students to work in the healthcare industry as entry-level professionals by teaching students to use imaging technologies such as digital x-rays and CT scans.
+The program takes two years to complete, with classes held on campus during daytime hours.
+The JRCERT-accredited program prepares students to work in the healthcare industry as entry-level professionals by teaching students to use imaging technologies such as digital x-rays and CT scans.
 Clinical experiences take place at 10 partner hospitals and clinics in the Twin Cities area, allowing students to work with patients and physicians to practice creating images of bones, organs, and tissues that can be used to help diagnose medical issues.
-All students will complete one rotation at North Memorial Hospital, where they will learn about fluorescent imaging and special procedures for the emergency room.
+All students complete one rotation at North Memorial Hospital to learn about fluorescent imaging and special procedures for the emergency room.
 Coursework includes subjects such as radiologic exposure, radiologic procedures, patient care, and ethics in healthcare.

 Lake Superior College

-Lake Superior College is a two-year community and technical college in Duluth.
-The radiologic technology program at Lake Superior College seeks to train entry-level radiology technologists and equip them with medical image processing skills, clinical competence, critical thinking skills, and communication skills.
-Students earn an Associate of Applied Science (AAS) degree upon successful completion of the 78-credit program, which can be completed in as little as 22 months.
-Students complete a core curriculum of 22 courses including Patient Care in Medical Imaging; Lifespan Developmental Psychology; Radiographic Procedures; Concepts of Image Production; Clinical Radiography; Radiographic Pathology; Radiation Biology & Protection; and Advanced Medical Imaging.
-In addition to the coursework, students are placed in clinical assignments at regional sites in the Duluth region.
+Lake Superior College (LSC) seeks to train entry-level radiology technologists with its Associate of Applied Science (AAS) in Radiologic Technology.
+Students in the program learn medical image processing skills, clinical competence, critical thinking skills, and communication skills.
+The 78-credit program can be completed in as little as 22 months.
+Students complete a core curriculum of 22 courses including Patient Care in Medical Imaging; Concepts of Image Production; Radiographic Pathology; Radiation Biology & Protection; and Advanced Medical Imaging.
+In addition to coursework, students complete clinical placements at medical facilities in the Duluth region, beginning in the ninth week of the curriculum.
+To be considered for admission, students must have a Certified Nursing Assistant (CNA) credential.

 St. Catherine University

-Nicknamed St. Kate’s, St. Catherine University is a private Catholic liberal arts institution in St. Paul that traditionally caters to women but also serves men in some of its programs.
-Students in the radiography program at St. Kate’s can complete the Associate of Applied Science (AAS) degree in two years.
-St. Kate’s differs from most radiography programs in that it provides a holistic approach to radiography; students take coursework in psychology, ethics, social justice, and the liberal arts in order to gain a well-rounded perspective that will help them to empathize with patients.
+Nicknamed St. Kate’s, St. Catherine University is a private Catholic liberal arts institution that offers an Associate of Applied Science (AAS) in Radiography.
+The program can be completed in two years.
 With cohorts of only 16 to 18, students benefit from close-knit experiences with peers and faculty and individualized attention in classes.
 Traditional classroom instruction is complemented by hands-on clinical experiences two to three times per week throughout the program that take place in the Twin Cities metro area.
 Students participate in clinical rotations scheduled two to three times per week in eight-hour shifts.
-They also participate in coursework such as Radiographic Procedures; Radiation Physics; Exposure; Radiation Biology; Healthcare Ethics; and Exposure I and II.
-Upon graduation, St. Kate’s students are prepared to take the American Registry of Radiologic Technologists (ARRT) exam and also have a strong foundation for continuing education in specialties such as radiation therapy and nuclear medicine.
+They also participate in coursework such as Radiographic Procedures; Radiation Physics; Exposure; Radiation Biology; and Healthcare Ethics.
+Graduates are prepared to take the American Registry of Radiologic Technologists (ARRT) exam and also have a strong foundation for continuing education in specialties such as radiation therapy and nuclear medicine.

 St. Cloud State University

-Students enrolled in the radiologic technology program at St. Cloud State University work toward a Bachelor of Science (BS) degree.
-The degree is comprised of 120 credit hours and can be completed in four years.
-Upon completion, students will be qualified to take the American Registry of Radiologic Technologists (ARRT) Radiography Board Exam.
+Students at St. Cloud State University can earn a Bachelor of Science (BS) in Radiologic Technology.
+The degree comprises 120 credit hours and can be completed in four years.
+Upon completion, students will be qualified to take the American Registry of Radiologic Technologists (ARRT) exam.
 During the first two years of the program, students take science courses and general education requirements at the university.
-In the last two years of the program, students take clinical radiologic courses such as Radiation Physics; Applied Medical Terminology; Ethics and Law in the Radiologic Sciences; Applied Human Structure and Function; Medical Imaging and Processing; Methods of Patient Care; Radiation Protection; Radiation Pathology; and Computers in Radiologic Sciences.
-Students must also complete a clinical internship and document at least 21 hours in job shadowing.
-The university is affiliated with seven hospitals in Minnesota, South Dakota, and Wisconsin, including St. Cloud Hospital, Mayo School of Health Sciences, Mercy/St. Luke’s Hospital, and Avera McKennan Hospital.
-The St. Cloud State University radiologic technology program focuses on general radiography and does not include clinical training in sonography (ultrasound imaging).
+There is also a job shadowing requirement during the first year of the program.
+In the last two years of the program, students take clinical radiologic courses such as Radiation Physics; Applied Medical Terminology; Ethics and Law in the Radiologic Sciences; Applied Human Structure and Function; and Computers in Radiologic Sciences.
+Students must also complete a clinical internship at an affiliated hospital.
+Graduates are prepared to pursue specialties in modalities such as bone densitometry, interventional radiography, and magnetic resonance imaging (MRI).
+St. Cloud State also offers a BS in Nuclear Medicine Technology that qualifies graduates to take the Nuclear Medicine Technology Certification Board (NMTCB) exam.

 How to Become a Radiology Technologist in Minnesota

-The state of Minnesota does not require state licensure for practicing rad technologists and technicians, though it does require registration for limited scope x-ray operators.
+The state of Minnesota does not require state licensure for practicing radiologic technologists and technicians (RTs), though it does require registration for limited scope x-ray operators.
 While licensing is not required for RTs, it is suggested by the state that radiology techs complete the ARRT exam and become certified.
-The steps to becoming certified with ARRT are typically as follows:
+The steps to becoming certified with the ARRT are:

-- Take and pass the ARRT exam.
-Visit the ARRT website to determine which modalities you want to test for certification.
-You must pass the exam with a 75 or higher to become certified.
+2. Take and pass the ARRT exam.
+Visit the ARRT website to determine which modalities you are qualified to test in for certification.
+You must pass each exam with a 75 or higher to become certified.

-- Maintain your registration.
-You must complete an annual renewal process through ARRT.
-This includes completing 24 hours of continual education (CE) every two years.
+3. Maintain your registration.
+You must complete an annual renewal process through the ARRT.
+This includes completing 24 hours of continuing education (CE) every two years.

 Minnesota Radiology Tech Salary and Job Outlook